batuhanozcan1605/pursuits_privacy_policy/privacy-policy.md

 **Information Collection and Use**

-In Pursuits app, we do not need any personal information.
+In Pursuits app, we do not need to collect any personal information.
 We only collect anonymous feedbacks.
 In the future updates, an e-mail might going to be required for authentication.
-The app does use third party services that may collect information used to identify you which are AdMob and RevenueCat.
+The app does use third party services that may collect information for identifying you which are secure platrforms such as AdMob and RevenueCat.

 **Cookies**